Washing Dishes Made Easy

-Here’s what I do to make dish washing easy.
-First (and most important) use really hot water.
-Fill your sink with the hottest water available, add dish washing liquid and the dishes, making sure that all the dishes are completely submerged in the water, then find something else to do until the water has cooled down enough to put your hands in it comfortably.
-By this time most of the dishes will already be clean, and even cooked-on food will come off easily.
-If you have a lot of dishes to wash, repeat the process, but keep the water hot and add more dish washing liquid as necessary.
-Start with silverware, glassware, plates, cups, etc., and do the baking pans and cooking pots last.
+First (and most important), use really hot water.
+Fill the sink with the hottest water available… add dishwashing liquid and the dishes.
+Make sure that all the dishes are completely submerged in the water, then find something else to do until the water has cooled down enough so you can put your hands in it comfortably.
+By this time most of the dishes will already be clean, and even baked or dried-on food will come off easily.

-If you’re cooking or baking something, fill your sink with hot, soapy water before you start.
-As you finish using a pan or dish, put it directly into the hot water, because the key to easy dish washing is to never let the food dry on the dishes.
+When you’re cooking or baking something, fill your sink with hot, soapy water BEFORE you start.
+As you finish using a pan or dish, put it directly into the hot water, because the secret to almost effortless dish washing is to never let the food dry on the dishes.
 By the time you are done baking, the dishes will have cleaned themselves and won’t need much more than a rinse.
-It’s amazing how a simple technique like this can make such a huge difference!

 Comments